-A detailed list of the Co-operatives void repair standard is contained at appendix A.
+6.9.4 A detailed list of the Co-operatives void repair standard is contained at appendix A.

-6.10 Post tenancy end viewings - Where viewings could not be arranged, prior to the end of the previous tenancy, these should be organised as soon as possible, with consideration to health & safety and the condition of the property.
-All viewings should be accompanied.

-- 6.11 Allocation & occupancy - After a new tenant has accepted the offer of a property, keys should only be provided upon completion of the tenancy agreement and all appropriate paperwork.
-The new tenant will also be provided with: - Copy of gas safety certificate - Copy of current electrical installation condition report - Copy of energy performance certificate - Operating instructions for heating system, together with other appliances, as appropriate
+- 6.10 Post tenancy end viewings - where viewings could not be arranged prior to the end of the previous tenancy, these should be arranged as soon as possible, with consideration to health & safety and the condition of the property.
+All viewings should be accompanied by a member of staff and approved in advance by the Senior Maintenance Officer. - 6.11 Allocation & occupancy After a new tenant has accepted the offer of housing, keys should only be provided upon completion of the tenancy agreement and all appropriate paperwork.
+The new tenant will also be provided with: - Copy of gas safety certificate - Copy of the Fire Protection Test certificate. - Copy of the Electrical Installation Condition Report (E.I.C.R) - Copy of energy performance certificate - Copy of the asbestos tenant information leaflet. - Copy of the legionella tenant information leaflet. - Operating instructions for heating system, together with other appliances, as appropriate